 Equipped with Alex Tubeless ready rims, the Reyes is also ready to go tubeless which can prevent almost all punctures as well as increase traction.
 Tubeless tire setups can be run at a lower air pressure, which allows the tire to flex to meet the trail, thereby providing more traction.

 Gearing and Shifting

-The high-end Sram X9 grip shifter on the Reyes shifts smooth and easy for seamless elevation climbs and changes.
-With a kid-friendly sized grip, shifting was a breeze for our testers.
-For your average rider, nine gears may not be necessary, but for an adventurous kid that’s going to tackle increasingly aggressive trails (or upgrade to the suspension fork for true mountain biking), those nine gears are going to come in handy.
+For your average rider, the nine gears on the Reyes may not be necessary, but for an adventurous kid that’s going to tackle increasingly aggressive trails (or upgrade to the suspension fork for true mountain biking), those nine gears are going to come in handy.